 It is easy to see how George Bright might have become acquainted with Boone.
-Living less than 30 miles from each other, and Boone's uncle George being a practical surveyor, whose services were frequently required in the survey of the vacant land in that part of the province it is quite likely that he was called upon by Michael Brecht in 1741 to make a survey of the tract of 78 acres on which he had setticd.
+Living less than 30 miles from each other, and Boone's uncle George being a practical surveyor, whose services were frequently required in the survey of the vacant land in that part of the province it is quite likely that he was called upon by Michael Brecht in 1741 to make a survey of the tract of 78 acres on which he had settled.
 In his mission to Heidelberg for this purpose George Boone, Esq., may have taken his nephew Daniel with him to assist in making the survey, as he was old enough to act in that capacity.
-Such a visit would have naturally brought about an acquaintance between young Boone and Bright which may have ripened into intimacy and thus fully acprobable time of his death.
+Such a visit would have naturally brought about an acquaintance between young Boone and Bright which may have ripened into intimacy and thus fully account for George Bright subsequently joining Boone's expedition into Kentucky in 1769, which is fixed as the probable time of his death.

 That an early meeting of these congenial lads took place in 1741 and that it was kept up between them is not history, but the surroundings are sufficient to account for the family tradition in regard to George Bright.
 It will be seen by reference to the will of his father, that the testator (1789) gives to the children of George the portion which would have come to their father, who was undoubtedly dead at the time the will was made.
 Neither the names of his wife nor the birth or names of his children have been ascertained.
+(4) Michael Bright, 1732-1814, the